 Once you reach this area, you will notice the canyon walls begins to get much closer together.
 This is another area where you will take out the camera for sure.

 While walking in this section, you can take a detour to the Orderville Canyon to a small falls.
 We did do this during our visit, but we heard it’s beautiful and worth the extra 1 mile round trip that it adds to your hike.

 From Wall Street you can walk another couple of miles (2 miles approximately) up the river until you reach Big Spring.
 To this point all hikers can go without a permit.
 Anyone who wants to go past this point must have a permit and be registered with the visitor center.

 Things You Must Know for the Zion Narrows Hike

 Is it Dangerous to Hike the Narrows?

 In order to get the most out of hiking the Narrows, some planning and precautions should be made in advance.
-This is a very popular hike, however it can be dangerous.
+This is a very popular hike, however truth be told, it can be dangerous.
 Flash flooding is a real danger while hiking through slot canyons, and especially through a river.
 The danger of flooding occurs when it rains upstream with no notice of rain in the area you are hiking.

 In addition to the threat of flash floods, walking in a river bed with massive rocks presents it’s own hazards.
 Zion park rangers tell you it is like walking on bowling balls.
 I personally didn’t find it quite so dramatic, but walking the trail does take concentration with each and every step.